eggheadgames/libgdx-flavors/readme.md

 For example, you might have a Free app with advertising and a Paid app without.
 Using this framework you can go through the full development cycle with either version and keep the fileset as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) as possible.

-As of this writing, the framwork will work with libGDX from 1.0 to 1.3 (as of writing).
+As of this writing, the framwork will work with libGDX from 1.0 to 1.3.

 Feedback and improvements are solicited.
 Please email support+github@eggheadgames.com or add an issue or pull request.
-Thanks!
+Released under an Apache 2.0 License.
+Enjoy.

 # Multiple Application Support #

 This repo framework currently builds 2 different applications for 3 platforms.

- * My App Free  (the original "Puzzle Baron" puzzle with 5 cell grids)
+ * YourApp Free
- * My App Paid (newer smaller puzzles from Puzzle Baron)
+ * YourApp Paid

 Each of these is built for Google Play, Amazon and iOS, for a total of 6 variations.